fredrikjag/Scripty/README.md

 # Scripty

-### A Script server much built on the foundation of creating CI/CD piplines.
+### A Script server built on the foundation of creating CI/CD piplines.

 Every script is executed in isolation unless you specifically create a dependency towards another script, in that case they coexist in the same context.